 Price Range: $72–$305

-London-based Fanfare Label has a streetwear collection that sticks to its bold, contemporary, and versatile aesthetic.
-Their jeans, t-shirts, jumpers, suits, tops, bottoms, and dresses all go to show why they’re one of the more edgy streetwear brands out there, including head-turning statement pieces.
+London-based Fanfare Label creates a unique and bold streetwear aesthetic with flashy patterns and organic designs.
+Their jeans, t-shirts, jumpers, suits, tops, bottoms, and dresses all go to show why they’re one of the more edgy brands out there, including head-turning statement pieces.

-Many garments begin as vintage items and are transformed into new designs, like the High Waisted Recycled Mushroom Jeans.
+Many garments begin as vintage 90s streetwear items and are transformed into new designs, like the High Waisted Recycled Mushroom Jeans.

 Fanfare Label’s Ethical & Sustainability Practices